Banking in Nigeria: Nigeria banking reform

 Nigeria banking reform can be divided into two main phases, 2004 and 2009.
 Each phase had significant economic effects:

 Banking Reform of 2004 and its effect

-This reform focused on bank consolidation through the mechanism of merger and acquisition.
-This resulted in rebasing of commercial banks from ₦2 billion to ₦25 billion, while the 89 existing commercial banks in the country became 25.
+This reform focused on bank consolidation through the mechanisms of merger and acquisition.
+This resulted in the rebasing of commercial banks from ₦2 billion to ₦25 billion, while the 89 existing commercial banks in the country became 25.

 The apex bank apart from capitalization also invested in banking automation which enhances banking returns.
 The reform established a reporting portal for bank customers for the purpose of information sharing.
-Under this reform, deposits from public sectors and government-owned agencies can be collected by the commercial banks in order to enhance their level of liquidity.
+Under this reform, deposits from the public sector and government-owned agencies can be collected by commercial banks in order to enhance their level of liquidity.

 Banking Reform of 2009 and its effect

 The Asset Management Corporation of Nigeria AMCON was established in 2009 by the National Assembly of Nigeria.
 The institution acquires non-performing loans of commercial banks.
 The financing of AMCON is composed of a ₦50 billion CBN fund and 0.3% of total assets of participating commercial banks.
 It also supports the implementation of International Financial Reporting Standards (IFRS) for global reporting compliance in terms of reporting.
 This reform reviewed the universal banking model by restricting commercial banks to banking activities only.
 The reform also addresses excessive banking interest by the creation of a non-interest bank.

 Sarah Alade, Deputy Governor of the Central Bank of Nigeria, announced that five Nigerian bank CEOs were being dismissed in August 2009.
 Five replacements were named with immediate effect including Funke Osibodu to lead the Union Bank of Nigeria and Suzanne Iroche who took over as CEO of FinBank.

 Anele explained that the product has been rolled out in Nigeria before subsequent release in other countries where UBA operates.

 On her part, Dupe Olusola, UBA’s group head of marketing, said the bank is committed to empowering its customers to fund their urgent needs.